AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-toolbar.md

 ![](images/insert-image-new-dialog.png){width="300" align="left"}

-You can add an image/Figure Title and Alternate Text for the image in the Insert Image dialog.

->[!NOTE]
->
-> When you insert an image and specify an alternate text for the same, it is added within the `<alt>` element in accordance with the latest DITA standards.
-The use of the `@alt` attribute for alternate text is deprecated, but it remains supported in previous DITA versions.

 In the **Select file** dialog, you can browse the required image file from **Repository** or **Collections**.

 >[!NOTE]
 >
 > The File and path browser is introduced with a revamped UI in the 2601 release of Experience Manager Guides as a Cloud Service.
 The new interface is enabled by default.
-If you prefer to continue using the existing UI without these updates, contact your Customer Success team to have the new enhancement disabled.
+If you prefer to continue using the existing UI without these updates, contact your Customer Success team to have this new enhancement disabled.

 ![](images/select-file-browser-images.png)